NelsonMario/gws/README.md

        Don't worry, just run a **new powershell with administor mode** and running the same script
    - `tidy-up`
      Uninstall existing module.
 Mostly chocolatey are installed in `C:/ProgramData/chocolatey` and to uninstall it just remove the folder manually

+     - notes:
+       If you found the cases, when the module already uninstalled or not existed but you can still access the command.
+Just make sure the refered module already uninstalled, you can manually check and uninstall the folder manually.
+       - Node JS
+         Remove the Node Js by windows uninstaller, just right click to the icon Node JS > Uninstall
+       - Chocolatey
+         Remove the chocolatey folder on `C:/ProgramData`
+       - AwsCli
+         Remove the `AMAZON` folder, Usuallly it will be located on `C:\Program Files`
+       - Gsts
+         Remove the npm folder on `C:\Users\<username>\AppData\Roaming`
    - `login`
      Login to aws through cli, It same like gsts
    - `add-aws-config`